Owen Elding: Personal life

 He is the son of former professional footballer Anthony Elding.
+He played Gaelic football during his primary school years.
+After moving to Ireland, Elding grew up in Riverstown, County Sligo alongside future Republic of Ireland international Johnny Kenny.

 International career

 Elding is eligible for England through birth and Republic of Ireland through residency, having lived in the country since the age of six.
 He received a call up to the Republic of Ireland U16 side in June 2021 for an assessment training camp.
 In June 2025, his club manager John Russell confirmed that Elding was in the process of finalising switching his international eligibility to the Republic of Ireland.
+In April 2026, he was due to receive his Irish passport but a mandatory ceremony to do so was cancelled due to the 2026 Irish fuel protests, meaning his wait to declare for Ireland was further delayed, with Elding stating "Hopefully one day I can be in the national team scoring goals."
+Despite still not yet being eligible to play, Elding was called to train with the Ireland squad in May 2026 during their preparations for friendlies against Qatar and Canada, in order to help integrate him with the international squad environment.

+Elding received his Irish passport in September 2026, and made his full international debut for Ireland as a late substitute in a 1-0 defeat against Kosovo on 24 September.